cTurtle98/Lifealgorithmic/source/cis-191/labs/lvm.md

 ## Part 2: Create a Snapshot

 In this part you'll create a snapshot volume and mount it.
 The snapshot will hold the state of your VM so that you can recover files if you delete them.
-You will need the ''lvcreate'' and ''mount'' commands to:
+You will need the ``lvcreate`` and ``mount`` commands to:

   - Create a snapshot volume based on /dev/ubuntu-vg/root using the remaining1317 physical extents
   - Make a /snapshot directory and mount the snapshot on it